Understanding the onset of surface degradation in LiNiO2 cathodes: Results

 During the initial charge of a battery with \ce{LiNiO2} cathode, the surface phase diagrams of \textbf{Figure~\ref{fig:equilibrium-PDs}} are, in principle, traversed from the left (fully lithiated) to the right (fully delithiated).
 However, the phase diagrams of \textbf{Figure~\ref{fig:equilibrium-PDs}} correspond to thermodynamic equilibrium conditions, whereas during battery cycling reversibility can only be expected for the lithium content, not for the oxygen content. \ce{O2} gas released during cycling has to be considered lost, and therefore the oxygen content in the surface phases visited during charge and discharge can only decrease and never increase.
 This also implies that the surface phases visited during discharge (re-lithiation) have to be different if oxygen was lost during charge.

 \textbf{Figure~\ref{fig:cycling-PDs}} shows non-equilibrium surface phase diagrams that account for the irreversible nature of oxygen release.
-The shown discharge phase diagrams were constructed assuming full delithiation of the surface regions during charge, and diagrams for partial delithiation (corresponding to cutoff potentials below 5~V) are shown in \textbf{Supplementary Figure~\ref{sfig:cycling-PDs-diff-cutoff}}.
+The shown discharge phase diagrams were constructed assuming full delithiation of the surface regions during charge, and diagrams for partial delithiation (corresponding to cutoff potentials below 5~V) are shown in \textbf{Supporting Figure~S4}.

 As seen in \textbf{Figure~\ref{fig:cycling-PDs}b}, the $(001)$ surface exhibits a simple discharge phase diagram at room temperature, visiting only two phases.
 Note that the surface does not fully relithiate, since oxygen release during charge resulted in the loss of lithium sites.
 In contrast, the stoichiometric $(104)$ surface releases less oxygen during charge, 25\% of the oxygen in the surface layers, and complete relithiation is predicted during discharge.
 Interestingly, our calculations predict a gradual relithiation of the $(104)$ surface.
 We also note that during charge, lithium extraction from the $(001)$ surface is predicted to begin nearly 1~V below the potential at which the first lithium is extracted from the $(104)$ surface.